Herbert Mehlhorn: Education

 Mehlhorn attended university from January 1923 to December 1926 for a total of 8 trimesters, studying in Göttingen, Munich and Leipzig, eventually obtaining his Ph.D. in 1928.
 His thesis was on "law history and penal practices related to poaching" (Die Bestimmung der Strafe für die Wilderei).
 His grade was very high and upon graduation he was the only one from his class not to become a civil servant, opting instead to join the ranks of a famous law office at Chemnitz.

 Career

 Mehlhorn became a member of NSDAP in 1931 and a member of the SS in 1933.
 His career in the SD started when the organization was a small nucleus of officers at its formative stage.
 He was deemed important enough to be hired along with Lothar Beutel, Hermann Behrends, and Wilhelm Albert in order to help with the formation of SD as an organization.

-Mehlhorn was given the task of organizing the administrative apparatus of the new service and became head of its administration between 1932–1937.
+Mehlhorn was given the task of organizing the administrative apparatus of the new service and became head of its administration between 1932 and 1937.
 On 1 September 1933 he became deputy leader of the Gestapo branch in Saxony.
 In 1935, Mehlhorn was sent to the Berlin headquarters of the SD to assume a high-echelon position, probably due to legal advice he provided concerning the financial affairs of Heydrich's mother.
 Post-1945, Mehlhorn worked as legal officer in the town of Oberndorf am Neckar.